jaraco/cssutils/README.txt

 known issues
 ============
 - CSSStyleDeclaration.getCSSValue and Value Classes are not fully implemented.
 These are currently in work and may be fully implemented in one of the next releases (0.9.2)

+- media queries like ``@media all and (color)`` result in an error and the rules are not parsed or included in the resulting CSSStyleSheet.
+Media queries will be added in one of the next releases (0.9.3 maybe)

 - CSS2Properties not implemented completely (setting a property does not set related properties like setting margin does not set margin-left etc

 - @charset not implemented according to spec (plan: 0.9.2)